j-quelly/gscp/readme.md

 - [x] assigning roles has somehow broken...
 [11/15/2016]
 - [x] there is an issue validating email length with all controllers [11/18/2016]
 - [x] production is not parsing headers JWT token [11/21/2016]
-- [ ] token invalidate seems to not be working.. need a test for this
+- [x] token invalidate seems to not be working - https://github.com/tymondesigns/jwt-auth/issues/267 [11/22/2016]
+- [ ] some responses do not match the headers ie: 400 error saying 401